 South Bend has a rich and varied architectural history.
-The earliest buildings, in what was to become South Bend, were the log trading posts and cabins of the fur traders Pierre Navarre of the American Fur Company and Alexis Coquillard of John Jacob Astor's American Fur Company, which were located along the St. Joseph River.
-As their small trading village prospered vernacular wood frame structures were built to accommodate homes, schools, and stores.
+The earliest buildings in what was to become South Bend were the log trading posts and cabins of the fur traders Pierre Navarre of the American Fur Company and Alexis Coquillard of John Jacob Astor's American Fur Company, located along the St. Joseph River.
+As their small trading village prospered, vernacular wood frame structures were built to accommodate homes, schools, and stores.
 One of the areas earliest surviving buildings is a cabin built by Pierre Navarre in the 1820s.
 This cabin can be visited today north of downtown South Bend in Leeper Park.
 Alexis Coquillard built a trading post in 1823 and eventually a store at the intersection of what is today Michigan Street and LaSalle Avenue beginning the development of downtown South Bend.

 The population of South Bend grew quickly in the 1830’s and other stores were built in what is now the downtown area.
-By 1842, Coquillard had dug the East Race of the St. Joseph River, called the Lowell Race at the time, part of a project to bring more hydraulic power to the town ensuring its development.
-The name Lowell came from the original name of the small town across the river from South Bend, which was quickly annexed into the city by 1866 becoming what is now known as the East Bank Village neighborhood.
+By 1842, Coquillard had dug the East Race of the St. Joseph River, called the Lowell Race at the time, part of a project to bring more hydraulic power to the town, ensuring its development.
+The name Lowell came from the original name of the small town across the river from South Bend, which was quickly annexed into the city by 1866, becoming what is now known as the East Bank Village neighborhood.

 Studebakers Foundry Employees